 The instrument software is used to control and monitor all instrument functions and test activity.
-The only activities that require operator intervention are loading/unloading the test cartridges, filling the water reservoir, setting the initial test conditions and starting tests.
+The only activities that require operator intervention are loading/unloading the test cells, filling the water reservoir, setting the initial test conditions and starting tests.

+Many of the test conditions can be set automatically when the "Auto Test" function is used to start a test.
 The operator has full control of all test parameters when the "Advanced Test" function is used.
 As the test progresses data is collected and logged.